Nkawu/makerbot_replicator_1_info/_guides/configuration.md

 \[first_layer_temperature] | {material_print_temperature_layer_0}
 \[first_layer_height] | {layer_height_0}

 If you are using Dual Extrusion with the Ultimaker Cura, you cannot use the provided printer configuration for the Makerbot Replicator, as you will not be able to define a second extruder.
 The solution is to add a **Custom** printer.
-Most of the seetings can be copied from the Makerbot Replicator setup.
+Most of the settings can be copied from the Makerbot Replicator setup.
 {:.ui.small.info.message}